 Regarding the sections describing muscle function, it is not necessary to understand all of this in detail and you do not need to look at the articles or the YouTube videos.
 However, watching the anatomy videos can be especially helpful as they will show you where the muscles are connected.
-Then, if you remember that muscles always shorten when they contract and you know the muscle’s attachment points, you will be able to visualize the muscle’s function.
+Then, if you remember that muscles always shorten when they contract and you know a muscle’s attachment points, you will be able to visualize the muscle’s function.
 With this knowledge it is easier to understand why specific exercises target specific muscles.

 You do not need to read all of the exercise sections, but feel free to scan through them and read ones that are relevant to exercises you intend to perform.
 Additionally, you do NOT need absolute perfect form on each exercise; many times there is an “ideal” form but not being “ideal” does not mean you are putting yourself at significant risk of injury or that the exercise is a waist of time.
 Ideal form for one person may look different than ideal form for another person due to differences in body size, limb length ratios, hip socket depth, clavicle length, etc. Understanding the main principles and striving to follow them is a good idea but do not limit your ability to make progress out of fear that your form is not “perfect”.

 It is helpful to understand the basic structure-function relationships of the muscles to better appreciate why specific exercises target them.
 We will go over that here.